Rank Dynamics for Functional Data: Simulation

-In the simulations, we used $m=31$, $\mc H = \{(h_Y,h_T) = (2.4\times 0.6^u, 0.3\times 0.6^v): u,v=0,1,2,3\}$, and considered three different sample sizes $n=20$, 50 and 200.
-Boxplots of the MISEs corresponding to the optimal bandwidths chosen by MISE and CV in each of the 1000 Monte Carlo runs for $n=20$, 50 and 200 are shown in Figure \ref{fig:boxC1C2}.
-The main message is that CV performs satisfactorily, as it tracks the optimal choice closely, especially when $n$ becomes larger.
+where $\phi$ and $\Phi$ are the pdf and cdf of standard normal distributions, respectively.
+We use these kernels as in practical implementations they yield smooth estimates $\widetilde{F}$, $\widetilde{D}_1$, and $\widetilde{D}_2$, while the pdf kernel $K$ has a compact support.
+Boxplots of the MISEs corresponding to the optimal bandwidths chosen by MISE and CV in each of the 1000 Monte Carlo runs for $n=20$, 50 and 200 are shown in Figure~\ref{fig:boxC1C2}.
+The main message is that CV performs satisfactorily, as it tracks the optimal choice closely, especially for larger sample sizes $n$.

-Boxplots of the MSEs, ISE or SE of the rank summary statistics \eqref{eq:intRank}--\eqref{eq:overallMixing} based on the kernel estimators $\wt R_i(t)$ and $\wt R'_i(t)$ obtained with the optimal bandwidths chosen by CV are shown in Figure \ref{fig:boxTool}.
-Overall the proposed estimators approach to the true values as $n$ increases.
+Boxplots of the MSEs, ISE or SE for the estimation of the rank summary measures \eqref{eq:intRank}--\eqref{eq:overallMixing} based on the kernel estimators $\wt R_i(t)$ and $\wt R'_i(t)$ obtained with the optimal bandwidths chosen by CV are shown in Figure~\ref{fig:boxTool}.
+Overall the proposed estimators are seen to converge fast to the true values as $n$ increases.